Patient and public engagement

 This Research User Group advises the IMPACT research team on various aspects of their research studies specifically investigating different areas of research into psoriasis; this includes both the physical and psychological side to the condition.

-PRIME - Primary Care Research in Manchester Engagement Resource
+PRIMER - Primary Care Research in Manchester Engagement Resource

 This is a patient, carer and public involvement group working collaboratively with primary care researchers